askeladd123/relearning/description.md

-*Turn‑based Reinforcement‑Learning playground*
+*Turn-based Reinforcement-Learning playground*

-The goal is to train an AI to play free-for-all W.O.R.M.S..
-This means that each agent controls one worm each, and the goal is to kill all other opponents.
+The goal is to train an AI to play free-for-all W.O.R.M.S.
+This means that each agent controls one worm, and the goal is to kill all other opponents.

-I want to be able to test the game against the ai agents.
-That is why I chose to modularize into components, that communicate through websockets:
+I want to be able to test the game against the AI agents.
+That is why I chose to modularize into components that communicate through WebSockets:
 - server / environment: manages communication with clients and simulates the environment
-- cli client / ai agent: choses actions based on the gives environment, and learns
+- CLI client / AI agent: chooses actions based on the given environment, and learns
-- web client: user can take the role as a player and manually chose actions against the AI.
-This is visualize as a simple game interface in the browser
+- Web client: user can take the role as a player and manually choose actions against the AI; visualized via a simple browser interface

 ---

+## Scoring

+Each action yields a numeric **reward** which agents use to learn:

+- **Damage points**
+  You earn points equal to the actual HP removed from any opponent.
+  - _Example_: you bazooka-hit a worm at 30 HP with a 60-damage shot → you earn **30 points**.

+- **Kill bonus**
+  If an action reduces an opponent’s HP to exactly 0, you get an extra **100 points**.
+  - _Example_: you kick-hit a worm at 1 HP (kick = 80 damage) → you earn **1 (damage) + 100 (kill bonus) = 101 points**.

+---

-## 1  High‑level Picture
+## 1  High-level Picture

 ```